nudomarinero/data-engineering-exercise/docs/exploration.md

 There are CSV data files for all the months between 2009 and 2021.
 We check if all of them are listed in the web page with the script `scripts/check_csv_files.py`.

+## Data format

+Year 2009 files follow a similar schema to later CSVs but with different names in the headers.
+At some point in time, there are numerical codes substituting strings (as explained in <https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf>) which should be taken into account to de-normalize the data.
+Some heuristics can be applied in code to make the name of the columns consistent.
+An uniform schema is out of scope for this exercise but would be required for a real problem.

+The use in the last files of IDs for the locations (PULocationID and DOLocationID) is explained at the end of the user guide.